mmr1909/score/docs/features/communication/ipc/architecture.rst

 The basic idea to overcome such a scenario is, that we check that any pointer stays within the bounds of the shared memory region.
-Since anyhow only offset pointers can be stored in a shared memory region, this active bounds check can be performed whenever a offset pointer is dereferenced[22].
+Since anyhow only offset pointers can be stored in a shared memory region, this active bounds check can be performed whenever a offset pointer is dereferenced.

 The last possible impact can be on timing.
 If another process for example wrongly locks a mutex within the shared memory region and another process would then wait for this lock, we would end up in a deadlock.
-While timing is explicitly not a safety requirement (see :ref:`spec_mixed_criticality`), we still want to strive for wait-free algorithms to avoid such situations[23].
+While timing is explicitly not a safety requirement (see :ref:`spec_mixed_criticality`), we still want to strive for wait-free algorithms to avoid such situations.
 Further, avoiding mutexes in our algorithms increases performance since it reduces kernel calls.

 .. _synchronization_algorithm: